Do You Need Help with Mapping Your Company’s 3D Printing Needs?

 Please contact us and ask more.

-We are specialized in 3D printing process development for bio and other organic materials like for example medical bio printing processes and industrial printing of cellulose based materials.
-We develop processes for both, small scale laboratory needs as well as for industrial mass prouction.
+We are specialized in 3D printing process development for biomaterials and other organic materials such as medical bioprinting processes and industrial printing of cellulose-based materials.
+We develop processes for both, small scale laboratory needs as well as for industrial mass production.
 The work is done in cooperation with an international network of companies, universities and research institutes.

-Bio printing is a joint effort between several branches of science.
-That’s why we are an active participant in several bio printing related research project whose brief introductions below.
+Bioprinting is a joint effort between several branches of science.
+That’s why we are an active participant in several research projects related to bioprinting, which are briefly introduced below.

 Brain printing project by Business Finland

-Project looks into utilisation of 3D printing in brain research and analyses markets for understanding both, buisiness and technology needs.
+The project looks into the utilization of 3D printing in brain research and analyses markets for understanding both, business and technology needs.
 The project ended in 2018 and the participants were University of Eastern Finland, UPM Oyj, Misvik Biology and many others.

 Food printing project by Business Finland

-3D printing of food is one of the sub branches of bio printing.
-In this project the research topics are 3D printed food and its business potential in the future.
-The poject runs until end of 2019 and participants are e.g. VTT, Aalto university, Selecta Oy and Valio Oy.
+3D printing of food is one of the sub-branches of bioprinting.
+In this project, the research topics are 3D printed food and its business potential in the future.
+The project runs until the end of 2019 and participants are e.g. VTT, Aalto University, Selecta Oy and Valio Oy.